ICanBoogie/Prototype/README.md

 ## License

-The package is licensed under the New BSD License.
-See the [LICENSE](LICENSE) file for details.
+ICanBoogie/Prototype is licensed under the New BSD License - See the [LICENSE](LICENSE) file for details.